-Kashmir Himalayas are also famous for Karewa formations and those are famous for the cultivation of saffron, apple, peach, almond etc.
+Kashmir Himalaya are also famous for Karewa formations and those are famous for cultivation of saffron, apple, peach, almond etc.

-‘Karewas’ in the Kashmiri language refers to the lake deposits, found in the flat-topped terraces of the Kashmir valley and on the flanks of the Pir Panjal range
+‘Karewas’ in Kashmiri language refer to the lake deposits, found in the flat-topped terraces of the Kashmir valley and on the flanks of the Pir Panjal range

-In Ladakh region, Kashmir Himalaya is characterized by the cold desert condition
+In Ladakh region Kashmir Himalayas is characterized by cold desert condition

 The beautiful and highly productive valleys of Kangra, Kullu, Manali, Lahul, and Spiti lie in Himachal Pradesh